2020PB/police-brutality/reports/Colorado.md

 An officer is seen pointing to another officer, directing towards middle of protesters.
 The other officer is then seen throwng a tear gas canister underhanded into group of protesters.
 Sounds of projectiles are heard being shot after tear gas is discharge.

-tags: tear-gas, tear-gas-canister, shoot, projectile
+tags: tear-gas, tear-gas-canister, shoot, projectile, protestor

 id: co-denver-13